Skip to content

 Get in touch with our team on 0330 223 2742 or by send us a message to book a home energy assessment and receive a tailored plan – helping you make the right improvements for a warmer, healthier, and more energy-efficient home.

-Local community groups may be running thermal imaging projects near you!
-Low Carbon Hub has two thermal imaging cameras available for community use, helping homeowners identify heat loss and plan energy-saving improvements.
+Local community groups may be running free thermal imaging projects in your area.
+Low Carbon Hub also has two cameras available for community use.
+These surveys are a great way to spot heat loss and plan energy-saving improvements – but they only work in very cold weather, when the temperature difference between inside and outside is clear.

 © Cosy Homes Oxfordshire 2025 All rights reserved